Understanding First Call Resolution and the Keys to Improvement

 The keys to getting the most out of contact center technologies are:

-- Integration: You must have an implementation method in place to make sure agents are supported in the process of adopting new technology and that you get the best results and benefit from new technology.
+- Integration Support for New Technology: Have an implementation method in place to support agents in the process of adopting new technology.Ensuring they are fully confident in using new technology gives you the best results and benefits.

-Outside The Call Center
+Increasing First Call Resolution Outside The Call Center

 - Long hold times

-- Difficulty in reaching your support
+- Difficulty in reaching the right support department

-- Bad self service experience
+- Bad self-service experience

 - Bad service reputation

-To achieve resolution you need both the customer and the agent to be motivated and believe that they can do it.
+To achieve resolution you need both the customer and the agent to be motivated and believe that they can do it!

 - Hire enough good agents.